trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

 Property Name                              Description
 ========================================== ==============================================================
-``mongodb.seeds``                          List of all MongoDB servers ``mongodb.schema-collection``              A collection which contains schema information ``mongodb.case-insensitive-name-matching`` Match database and collection names case insensitively ``mongodb.credentials``                    List of credentials
+``mongodb.seeds``                          List of all MongoDB servers ``mongodb.connection-url``                 The connection url that the driver uses to connect to a MongoDB deployment ``mongodb.schema-collection``              A collection which contains schema information ``mongodb.case-insensitive-name-matching`` Match database and collection names case insensitively ``mongodb.credentials``                    List of credentials